aozaki-kuro/aozaki-kuro.github.io/2014/05/the-surreal-series-02/index.md

-# The Surreal Series: Funernal
+# The Surreal Series 02: Funernal

 ![](0001.jpg)